nashville-software-school/front-end-curriculum/34-angular-102/README.md

       return song_list.filter(function(song){
         return song.id === id;
       })[0];
+    },
+    addSong: function(song) {
+      song_list.push(song);
+      return song_list;
     }
   }
 });
 ```

-Now, in each of my controllers, I get all songs - which is what I want in `SongListCtrl` - or just get one song - which is what I want in `SongDetailCtrl`.
+Now, in each of your controllers, you can get all songs, which is what you want in `SongListCtrl` , just get one song, which is what you want in `SongDetailCtrl`, or add a new song, which is what you want in `SongFormCtrl` .
 The factory is a singleton, meaning there's only, ever, one instance of this factory created, so you'll never have to worry about which version of the song list you're working with, because there's only one version.
 Period.

 ##### SongListCtrl.js